nguyentumine/AIO-Boot/README.md

 # Features
 AIO Boot was released with a lot of great features that other tools do not yet support.
 #### The bootloader is supported:
-- For Legacy-MBR: Grub2, grub4dos and syslinux.<br />
+- For Legacy-MBR: Grub2, Grub4dos, Syslinux and Clover.<br />
-- For UEFI-GPT: Grub2, Clover, refind.
+- For UEFI-GPT: Grub2, Clover and Refind.

 #### Some features are supported:
 - UEFI-GPT and MBR-Legacy.